wultra/mtoken-sdk-android/docs/Using-Operations-Service.md

 - `fun authorizeOfflineOperation(operation: QROperation, authentication: PowerAuthAuthentication, uriId: String)` - Sign offline (QR) operation
   - `operation` - Offline operation retrieved via `QROperationParser.parse` method.
   - `authentication` - PowerAuth authentication object for operation signing.
   - `uriId` - Custom signature URI ID of the operation.
-Use URI ID under which the operation was created on the server.
-Default value is `/operation/authorize/offline`.
+Use the URI ID under which the operation was created on the server.
+The default value is `/operation/authorize/offline`.
 - `signOfflineOperationWithBiometry(biometry: ByteArray, offlineOperation: QROperation)` - Sign offline (QR) operation with biometry data.
-  - `biometry` - Biometry data retrieved from `powerAuthSDK.authenticateUsingBiometry` call.
+  - `biometry` - Biometry data retrieved from the `powerAuthSDK.authenticateUsingBiometry` call.
   - `offlineOperation` - Offline operation retrieved via `processOfflineQrPayload` method.

 ## UserOperation

-Operations objects retrieved through the `getOperations` API method (like `getOperations` method in `IOperationsService`) are called "user operations".
+Operations objects retrieved through the `getOperations` API method (like the `getOperations` method in `IOperationsService`) are called "user operations".

 Under this abstract name, you can imagine for example "Login operation", which is a request for signing in to the online account in a web browser on another device. **In general, it can be any operation that can be either approved or rejected by the user.**

-Visually, the operation should be displayed as an info page with all the attributes (rows) of such operation, where the user can decide if he wants to approve or reject it.
+Visually, the operation should be displayed as an info page with all the attributes (rows) of such an operation, where the user can decide if he wants to approve or reject it.

 Definition of the `UserOperations`: